Asseco • Design Language

 Illustration: Responsibilities of a User Interface Architect

 As the Chief UI Architect, I was leading the design team and updating the existing framework.
-At the same time, I was cooperating with CTO, managers and developers within the working group for the new platform.
+At the same time, I was cooperating with CTO, Product Line Managers and Developers within the working group for the new platform.

 Based on the business needs, inputs of the group and my own research, I created a design language for the future.
 Phases of the process are listed in reverse chronological order.